 M&A activities by Japanese companies aimed at acquiring overseas markets and meeting their demand become more important because of Japan's structural issues such as a decreasing birthrate and an aging population as well as a shrinking labor force.
 Amid intense competition for acquiring overseas markets, overseas M&A activity is one of the important strategies adopted by Japanese companies for accelerating growth.
-Under such conditions, overseas M&A activities by Japanese companies in 2019 reached a record high of 826 deals.
-It is important to continue to supply funds in response to the needs of Japanese companies for M&A.
+Under such conditions, overseas acquisitions by Japanese companies in 2020 decreased to 557 deals from 826 deals in 2019, due in part to the impact of COVID-19.
+Nonetheless, in 2021 such acquisitions are on a recovery track and it is important to continue to supply funds in response to the needs of Japanese companies for M&A.

-While appropriately focusing on major changes in the environment such as the rebuilding of supply chains and the shift to online and remote social activities due to the spread of COVID-19, JBIC will support Japanese companies in conducting M&A activities in growth areas, new fields, in the form of equity participation as well as fund investment through JBIC IG Partners.
+JBIC will support Japanese companies in rebuilding supply chains due to the spread of COVID-19, in developing business for realizing a decarbonized society and in conducting M&A activities in the form of equity participation as well as fund investment through JBIC IG Partners.

 Overview of JBIC IG Partners (JBIC IG)